lmathon/eDNA--benchmark_pipelines/README.md

 # Optimized pipeline

 The most performant programs for each step were assembled into a pipeline, and compared to the other complete pipelines.
-The scripts for this pipeline is in [benchmark_simulated_dataset/optimized_pipeline](benchmark_simulated_dataset/optimized_pipeline).
+The scripts for this pipeline is in [benchmark_simulated_dataset/assembled_pipeline](benchmark_simulated_dataset/07_complete_pipeline/assembled_pipeline).

+# Comparison with complete pipelines

+The assembled pipeline built from the most perfomant individual programs is compared to other complete pipelines : BARQUE and QIIME2.
+The codes used to run BARQUE can be found here : [Barque-1.6.2](benchmark_simulated_dataset/07_complete_pipeline/Barque-1.6.2/) or at https://github.com/enormandeau/barque/releases/tag/v1.6.2.
+The codes used to run QIIME2 are available here : [QIIME2](benchmark_simulated_dataset/07_complete_pipeline/Qiime2/).

 # Real dataset